launchpadtests/launchpad-ui-tests/README.md

 1. Project Structure
 2. Set up and run the tests
 3. Reports and screenshot
+4. VS-Code set up to map features and steps

 ## Project Structure
 1. `src\test\features` -> Write your features here